aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 ## **Access Slide by ID**

 Each slide in a presentation has a unique ID associated with it.
 You can use the [getSlideById](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/#getSlideById-long-) method (exposed by the [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/) class) to target that ID.
-This Java code shows you how to provide a valid slide ID and access that slide through the [getSlideById](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/#getSlideById-long-) method:
+This PHP code shows you how to provide a valid slide ID and access that slide through the [getSlideById](https://reference.aspose.com/slides/php-java/com.aspose.slides/presentation/#getSlideById-long-) method:

 ```php
   // Instantiates a Presentation object that represents a presentation file